Award Management Tips for DRAs

 - If tuition is not allowable, then the student’s tuition needs to be charged to a non-grant account.

 It is crucial that departmental personnel review award expenditures at least quarterly, and preferably monthly.
 Each expenditure should have backup documentation (i.e., receipt or electronic documentation).
 An unreceipted expense should not be charged to an award, because it would be disallowed upon audit.
+Note that expenses incurred within the final 90 days of an award may be closely scrutinized for allowability.

 For an expenditure to be allowable, the following criteria need to be met: